 refFgpd = 14.6 + 10.0*Nbr

-= reference climate-normalized daily fixture water use in Reference Home (in gallons per day)
+= reference climate-normalized daily fixture water use in Energy Rating Reference Home (in gallons per day)

 refWgpd = 9.8*Nbr 0.43

-= reference climate-normalized daily hot water waste due to distribution system losses in Reference Home (in gallons per day)
+= reference climate-normalized daily hot water waste due to distribution system losses in Energy Rating Reference Home (in gallons per day)

 where

-Nbr = number of bedrooms in each dwelling unit
+Nbr = number of Bedrooms in the Rated Home, not to be less than 1.

-Ndu = number of dwelling units

 Ceiling Fans.
-Where ceiling fans are included in the Rated Home they shall also be included in the Reference Home in accordance with the provisions of Section 4.2.2.5.2.11.
+Where ceiling fans are included in the Rated Home they shall also be included in the Reference Home in accordance with the provisions of Section 4.2.2.5.2.13.

 Energy Rating Rated Homes.
-The lighting, appliance and miscellaneous electric loads in the Energy Rating Rated Home shall be determined in accordance with Sections 4.2.2.5.2.1 through 4.2.2.5.2.12.
+The lighting, appliance, hot water heating, and Miscellaneous Energy Loads in the Energy Rating Rated Home shall be determined in accordance with Sections 4.2.2.5.2.1 through 4.2.2.5.2.13.
+For a Rated Home without a refrigerator, dishwasher, range/oven, clothes washer or clothes dryer, the values from Table 4.2.2.5(1) shall be assumed for both the Energy Rating Reference Home and Rated Home.

 Residual MELs.
 Residual miscellaneous annual electric energy use in the Rated Home shall be the same as in the Energy Rating Reference Home and shall be calculated as 0.91*CFA.